kobylin/format-json/README.md

 `format-json foo.json bar.json`

-In this case every file will be overwritten by formated file.
+In this case every file will be overwritten by formatted file.

 ### Using pipes